Optimal Disturbances of Blocking: A Barotropic View: The NMI model and optimal disturbances

-In this section, we first briefly describe the derivation of the barotropic NMI model proposed and developed in~\citet{luo2000planetary, luo2005barotropic, luo2014nonlinear, luo2019nonlinear}.
-Then, we formalize the basic objective function to maximize, and proceed to obtain optimal initial disturbance in turn.
+In this section, we provide a brief description of the barotropic NMI model, which has been derived and developed in~\citep{luo2000planetary, luo2005barotropic, luo2014nonlinear, luo2019nonlinear}.
+The barotropic NMI model serves as a mathematical framework used to study atmospheric phenomena, particularly those related to blockings.
+After introducing the barotropic NMI model, we proceed to formalize the objective functions that need to be maximized.
+These objective functions play a crucial role in determining the optimal disturbances of both the initial blocking amplitude and the preexisting synoptic-scale eddies.
+By maximizing these objective functions, our aim is to find the optimal perturbations that contribute to the occurrence and development of blockings.

-\subsection{The NMI model}
+\subsection{The NMI Model}

-In the beginning, we list several real values of the object parameters used for the following calculation and derivation in~\Cref{tab: nmi}.
-Let $F = (L/R)^2$ be the Froude number, $R \approx L$ be the radius of Rossby deformation and $\beta = \beta_0 L^2/U$ with $\beta_0$ the meridional gradient of Coriolis parameter at the given latitude $\varphi_0$.
-For the background uniform westerly wind, the dimension is $10\;m/s$ and the observation about $ 7\;m/s$~\citep{luo2005barotropic}, so the nondimensional wind speed is $U = 0.7$.
+In the initial stage, we provide a list of various values for the object parameters in~\Cref{tab: nmi}.
+Let $F = (L/R)^2$ be the Froude number, where $R \approx L$ is the radius of Rossby deformation.
+The meridional gradient of the Coriolis parameter at the given latitude $\varphi_0$ is denoted as $\beta_0$, and the nondimensional parameter is set as $\beta = \beta_0 L^2/U$.
+Typically, the background westerly wind is observed to have a speed of approximately $ 7\;m/s$~\citep{luo2005barotropic}.
+Considering that the dimension of wind speed is $10\;m/s$, we set the nondimensional wind speed as $U = 0.7$.

-Let $U = U(y)$ be the zonal background westerly wind.
-For an atmospheric blocking event, the nondimensional quasi-geostrophic equation of the barotropic atmosphere with boundary conditions is written down as
+In the given context, we consider the zonal westerly wind, denoted as $U = U(y)$.
+Regarding a blocking event, its nondimensional governing equation is expressed as the barotropic quasi-geostrophic equation with $x$-periodic and lateral boundary conditions:

 where $\psi_T$ is the instantaneous total streamfunction.
-Then, we decompose the total streamfunction $\psi_T$ by scales into three parts as
+Then, we can decompose the total streamfunction $\psi_T$ by scales into three parts as